BEFORE FILLING OUT THE DONATION FORM, PLEASE READ CAREFULLY THE REQUIREMENTS FOR DONATING A HORSE TO SECOND STRIDE:

 Second Stride has a donation form that must be completed prior to arrival and donation.
 Information on this form includes medical history, vaccination history, disposition history, contact information and the like.
 If you need help filling out the form, please email or call us.
 We are here to help.

 It is the responsibility of the donor signing the information form for the horse in question to be certain all ownership partners are aware of the donation.
 Second Stride and its adopters will not be held liable for any ownership disputes.
-We do have an agent form for trainers who are donating a horse on behalf of an owner or ownership group.

 Donors are asked to provide transportation for the horse to one of our facilities.
 Second Stride can help arrange shipping if needed, and at risk horses may be eligible for a special grant funding for their shipping needs.

 Second Stride makes every attempt to screen adoptive homes through an extensive application and reference check.
 The applicants agree to care for and train the horse in accordance with the American Association of Equine Practitioners guidelines.
-We follow up with adopters to see how the adopted horses are doing, at least annually.
+We follow up with adopters to see how the adopted horses are doing, at least every 6 months.
 Our adopters often send much more frequent updates that we share on social media.

 The approved applicant who adopts a horse may train and sell the horse at their discretion.
 Second Stride provides a veterinary and disposition assessment and some basic retraining of all the horses for their intended use.
 We strive to place horses with qualified trainers or in some cases with amateurs or families if the horse is deemed suitable.